Keck-DataReductionPipelines/KPF-Pipeline/docs/source/develop/start.rst

 * **Dockerfile** - File used to set up the Docker instance.
 * **kpf_bibliography.bib** - Latex style bibliography file with KPF papers mentioned in README.md
 * **LICENSE** - file with software license
-* **makefile** - file that contains instruction for the make utility to build different environments, including the main environment to run the command `kpf`, the environment to run a Jupyter session, and the testing environments.
+* **makefile** - file that contains instructions for the make utility to build different environments, including the main environment to run the command `kpf`, the environment to run a Jupyter session, and the testing environments.
 * **README.md** - file that is formatted on the main Github page for the repository.
 * **.readthedocs.yml** - file for configuration of Read the Docs
-* **requirements.txt** - file with python packages and (in some cases) version numbers.
+* **requirements.txt** - file with Python packages and (in some cases) version numbers.
 This is used to enforce a consistent environment in Docker to run the pipeline.
 * **setup.py** - file used for configuration and installation of this software package.

 Development Strategy